Hi Friends!

 Join the 2 together and press hard.
 Let it dry for a few minutes.

-Use cardboard or firm piece of paper, cut to size, to mount your cut piece onto.
+Use cardboard/firm piece of paper, cut down to size to mount your item onto.

-Add craft glue to the cardboard and then press your cut piece firmly.
+Add craft glue to the cardboard and then press your item firmly.
 Let it dry for a few minutes.

-IF you are using Styrofoam, Gorilla Glue might work better.
+IF you’re working with styrofoam, Gorilla Glue might work better.

-6. Press the magnets onto cardboard and press firmly before drying for a few minutes.
+Press the magnets onto the cardboard firmly and let it dry for a few minutes.

-a) The Badge/Button pin- Just place a round magnet on the center and put it on your fridge or any place with metal.
+a) Button pin- Just place a round magnet on the center and put it on your fridge or any place with metal.

 b) License plate keychains- Hot glue the magnet on if you don’t plan to use it as a keychain.